-The OB-THROUGHPUT automation software is structured as a Windows application (.exe) and 2 instances of Perl script running on 2 Linux PCs.
-The Console communicates with the Perl script running on the Linux PCs.
+The OB-ROAMING automation software is structured as a Windows application (.exe) and Perl script running on a Linux PC.
+The Console communicates with the Perl script.
 It also controls attenuator start and stop dB values, ramp time and dB/sec rate (velocity of motion), as shown in Figure 4 below.
 Every time the 'Roam' button is clicked, the ramping of attenuators is reversed with the result that the client is made to roam back and forth between AP1 and AP2.